- Release-tax free equity from your house with a NatWest Retirement Mortgage

 Is it wise to take out a lifetime mortgage with an equity release adviser to pay off an existing mortgage?

 Disadvantages: While lifetime mortgages have advantages, some potential drawbacks must be considered.
 These include higher interest rates than standard mortgages, increased tax liabilities for those still working, and the possibility of leaving your estate burdened with debt after you have passed away (or moved into residential care).
-Furthermore, these types of loans usually require specialist advice, so it is essential to find a qualified equity release adviser before committing yourself further.
+Furthermore, these types of loans usually require specialist advice, so finding a qualified equity release adviser is essential before committing yourself further.

 Ultimately, taking out a lifetime mortgage with an equity release adviser may be the right option for some people; however, careful thought should be given to understanding all aspects before making any decisions.